chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 13:
+1. Yesterday I made it to lesson 3.23.
+Held our weekly meetup with #st_canada.
+Meeting minutes are here.
+2. Today I took some time off.
+Updated my blog of daily scrum tasks.
+3. Received AWS ML scholarship starting on Monday June 28, 2021.

 Day 12:
 1. Yesterday I made it to lesson 3.17.
 Also got the fever from my second moderna shot.
 2. Today I started with lesson 3.22.
 Working to finish lesson 3.23 exercise.
 Had our weekly meetup with #st_canada and they helped resolve my issue accessing port 6112 on VM from host.
 I just needed to add "--address 0.0.0.0" in my port-forward command to have container listen on all ports.
 Also keeping blog of my daily scrum tasks.